bnosac/BelgiumMaps.StatBel/README.md

 # Administrative boundaries of Belgium based on Open Data available at Statistics Belgium

-The  **BelgiumMaps.StatBel** package contains maps with administrative boundaries (national, regions, provinces, districts, municipalities, statistical sectors, agglomerations (200m)) of Belgium extracted from Open Data at Statistics Belgium.
+The  **BelgiumMaps.StatBel** package contains maps with administrative boundaries (national, regions, provinces, districts, municipalities, statistical sectors, agglomerations (200m)) of Belgium extracted from Open Data at Statistics Belgium (http://statbel.fgov.be/en/statistics/opendata).
 Data is converted from Lambert CRS into the WGS84 coordinate reference system.

 This data is available in several objects: